guopenglieco/guopenglieco.github.io/_pages/about.md

 ---
 Welcome to my homepage!

-I am a third-year phd student in Huazhong university of science and technology.
+I am a third-year phd student in Huazhong University of Science and Technology.

 My research interests include digital economics and network economics.